 Historic stone preservation and restoration requires a certain knowledge and skill set that goes far beyond that of the average stone and tile restoration contractor.
 Normal floor or countertop restoration methods are often not appropriate and may even cause damage.
 This course is designed to provide the knowledge and the tools necessary to be successful in this potentially lucrative sector of the restoration business.
+This course is taught in a seven hour day beginning at 9:00 am, with breaks provided throughout the day.

 About the Instructor